dart-archive/www.dartlang.org/src/site/tools/pub/pubspec.markdown

 [Dependencies](glossary.html#dependency) are the pubspec's *raison d'être*.
 In this section you list each package that your package needs in order to work.

-Dependencies fall into one of two types.
-"Regular dependencies" are listed under `dependencies:`&mdash;these are packages that anyone using your package will also need.
+Dependencies fall into one of two types. _Regular dependencies_ are listed under `dependencies:`&mdash;these are packages that anyone using your package will also need.
 Dependencies that are only needed in the development phase of the package itself are listed under `dev_dependencies`.